-Solvents include any chemical substance producing fumes that can be inhaled, such as adhesives/glue, paint, thinners, aerosols, anti-freeze, household cleaners, shoe polish, petrol and other fuels.
-They are relatively accessible compared to other drugs; they can be obtained legally and are cheap.
+Solvents include any chemical substance producing fumes that can be inhaled such as adhesives/glue, paint, thinners, aerosols, anti-freeze, household cleaners, shoe polish, petrol and other fuels.
+They are relatively easy to obtain legally and are cheap.

 Solvent use is more of a concern among teenagers in New Zealand than among adults (though there are adult users who began using solvents when they were much younger and find it hard to stop).
 Young people are often unaware of how risky solvent use is.